Professor Gerard McCormack

 I have taught at Queens University Belfast and the University of Southampton.
 I have also been a Visiting Professor in Singapore and a Marie Curie Fellow at the Centre for European Law and Politics, University of Bremen.

-My research interests are in the corporate and commercial field, with particular emphasis on the interaction of law and business.
+My research interests are in the corporate and commercial field, with particular emphasis on insolvency law from an internatonal and comparative perspective.

-Currently, I am leading a team from the School of Law at the University of Leeds in a research project which commenced in February 2017 that looks at 'Boosting growth through strengthening investor and creditor protection in China: How China can learn from the UK experience.'
+I have also led on a number of research projects.
+For instance, I led a team from the School of Law at the University of Leeds in a project that looked at 'Boosting growth through strengthening investor and creditor protection in China: How China can learn from the UK experience.'

-This project has been funded by the UK’s Economic and Social Research Council (ESRC) under its flagship Global Challenges Research Fund.
-The Leeds funding is approximately £325K with an additional sum in excess of £200K going to our research collaborators in the Management School at the University of Wuhan.
+This project was funded by the UK’s Economic and Social Research Council (ESRC) under its flagship Global Challenges Research Fund and it entailed a research collaboration with the Management School at the University of Wuhan, China.

 The principal research objective is to address whether and how growth in China can be sustained through development and reform of the financial and legal system taking on board both the historical experience in the UK and the interaction between the formal legal environment and less formal behavioural norms.